One of the most amazing experiences at Disneyland!

 Tip #5: Make sure your whole party is there at least an hour before the show.
 That’s when it starts getting crowded and if you’re in the front, you may not be able to “hold a spot” for family and friends past this point.
 People are asked to stand and holes get filled in very quickly.

-Hope these tips help you enjoy the Candlelight Procession!
+If you simply want to see the show, you can.
+Long waits are not necessary.
+I’ve had friends who walked up at the last minute (especially for the second show) and were able to see and hear perfectly well.
+But if you want to guarantee a great view these tips should be really helpful.
 Believe me, if you can go it’s completely worth it.
 I still think I even had a better seat than the people in the chairs who were pretty squished in there.
 After the seating time was over, any left over seats were open to all of us waiting.
 My spot was so good, I declined a seat.
 Hope you get a good spot too and Merry Christmas!